|Position:||Latent Print Examiner|

 - Must possess initiative and be able to prioritize duties to meet deadlines

 - Must possess professional verbal, interpersonal skills, and written communication skills

 - Ability to read and comprehend information and speak clearly and distinctly

 - Ability to testify in court as an expert witness in the field of latent prints

-- Ability to perform administrative and/or technical reviews of casework, reports and worksheets.
+- Ability to perform administrative and technical reviews of casework, reports, and worksheets.

-- Ability to ensure proper chain of custody is maintained at all times
+- Ability to ensure a proper chain of custody is always maintained.

 - Proficient in Adobe Photoshop

 OSCEOLA COUNTY SUPPORTS THE AMERICANS WITH DISABILITIES ACT OF 1990.
-APPLICANTS WITH A DISABILITY MAY REQUEST REASONABLE ACCOMMODATIONS THROUGHOUT THE JOB APPLICATION PROCESS BY CALLING 407-348-1130.
+APPLICANTS WITH A DISABILITY MAY REQUEST REASONABLE ACCOMMODATIONS THROUGHOUT THE JOB APPLICATION PROCESS BY CALLING 407-344-5240.
 REQUESTS FOR REASONABLE ACCOMMODATION TO THE JOB APPLICATION PROCESS MUST BE MADE FIVE(5) DAYS IN ADVANCE.